On this page

-Their website, Frequent Traveller, is full of advice on planning the perfect holiday with tips on how to make your travel dollars go further.
+Their website and Facebook page, Frequent Traveller, is full of advice on planning the perfect holiday with tips on how to make your travel dollars go further.
 They should know.
 So far, Alan and Ros have visited more than 52 countries and are not about to unpack their bags anytime soon.

-According to the ABS, there has been a 47% increase in the number of Australians retiring overseas in the past ten years.
-New Zealand, Italy, Greece and Spain are the most popular destinations, but expat communities are also swelling in Thailand, Bali, Cambodia, France, Panama and Portugal.
+New Zealand, Italy, Greece and Spain are the most popular destinations for retirees, while expat communities are also swelling in Thailand, Bali, Cambodia, France, Panama and Portugal.

 It’s easy to appreciate the financial incentives.
 If retirement finds you short-changed in Australia, your savings could last longer in a country where the cost of living is lower.

-Former nurse Cheryl Fankhauser, 66, is part of a friendly expat community in Malaysia who all “look after each other”.
-Originally from Tweed Heads, NSW, Cheryl returned home after three years teaching English in China and decided it was time to retire.
+Former nurse Cheryl Fankhauser, 68, is part of a friendly expat community in Malaysia who all “look after each other”.
+Originally from Tweed Heads NSW, Cheryl returned home after three years teaching English in China and decided it was time to retire.

 “I owned a house in Tweed Heads but by the time I paid insurance, tax and rates, I couldn’t afford to retire there,” says Cheryl.
-Now, she rents out her Tweed Heads home and investment properties and lives comfortably, paying AUD$600 a month rent for an apartment in an upmarket area of historic George Town.
+Now she rents out her Tweed Heads home and investment properties and lives comfortably, paying A$600 a month rent for an apartment in an upmarket area of historic George Town.

-When Norah Ort retired from her job in an art gallery in Perth seven years ago, she realised very quickly there was no way a single pension and her superannuation would cover even a small one-bedroom apartment in the area where she wanted to live.
+When Norah Ort retired from her job in an art gallery in Perth more than a decade ago, she soon realised there was no way a single pension and her superannuation would cover even a small one-bedroom apartment in the area where she wanted to live.

 “I don’t think I would have been able to afford to go to the theatre, to go to films, to eat lamb and beef, to have expensive heating in my house,” says Norah.
 “To me, that is not how pensioners should have to live.”

-Norah bought the three-bedroom, two-bathroom house outright for AUD$60,000 and spent a further AUD$40,000 renovating it.
+Norah bought the three-bedroom, two-bathroom house outright for A$60,000 and spent a further A$40,000 renovating it.
 She successfully applied for a Spanish visa and organised for her Australian pension to be paid directly into a local bank.
-She even took her two beloved Abyssinian cats to Martos with her.

 “I can afford the lifestyle that I had in Australia when I was working,” says Norah.
 “I entertain my friends, I can go out and buy a case of wine, I can buy all sorts of meats that I want to buy, I can do everything I want to do.”